 As we left the airport and drove through the Port au Prince, I was struck by the sheer number of people walking or simply hanging out outside.
 As you might expect, going back indoors is a risky proposition at this point.
 Many of the buildings that aren’t already a pile of rubble have massive cracks running across the walls, while some upper stories are teetering precariously over the edge.
 Additionally, the sun set quickly around 6pm and from then on out, most of the city was bathed in darkness.
 There were fires and random pockets of fluorescent light, but generally speaking, the only consistent light came from vehicles in the street.

 We passed several outdoor parks that have been turned into tent cities, as well as a cemetery where the graves had been reopened due to the earthquake.
 There is so much to be done here.
 So much help that is needed.
 This is going to be a long deployment, but hope is already starting to make itself known.
 Along with the physical restoration offered by the doctors, three Rapid Response Team chaplains (Keith Stiles and Jack and Becca Dowling) are here at the hospital, ministering to spiritual and emotional needs.
 I’ll be talking more to the Dowlings tomorrow, but Jack shared that nine patients have already gotten saved in the midst of all this chaos.

 Please continue to pray for the patients here, as well as the rest of the Haitians throughout the country.
 They desperately need our help.
-Consider donating to our Haiti Emergency Fund to help send members of our Rapid Response Team.
 Thank you for all your support.
 I’ll be back tomorrow with more updates and stories from the relief efforts.